Tom Holland: 2015–2017: Breakthrough as Spider-Man

 Holland's second film in 2017 was his solo feature as the title character in Spider-Man: Homecoming.
 As a result, Holland earned an entry in Guinness Book of World Records as the youngest actor to play a title role in the MCU.
 Though Holland took some inspiration from previous Spider-Man actors Tobey Maguire and Andrew Garfield, he wanted to add some newness in his reinterpretation of the character.
 Homecoming focused on Parker, as he tries to balance being a high-school student and a superhero.
 To prepare, Holland attended The Bronx High School of Science in the Bronx for a few days, although other students did not believe he was cast as Spider-Man.
 Holland felt this situation reflected the film's story, in which other characters are unaware that Parker is Spider-Man.
 Homecoming and Holland's performance received positive reviews.
 Peter Travers called it "a star performance given by a born actor".
 Made on a budget of $175 million, the film grossed over $800 million worldwide.
 Holland's final role in 2017 was in the Irish film Pilgrimage, which premiered at the Tribeca Film Festival.
-Outside film that year, Holland appeared with Zendaya on Paramount Network's Lip Sync Battle, during which he performed a dance number to Rihanna's "Umbrella" in drag.
+Outside film that year, Holland appeared with Zendaya on Paramount Network's Lip Sync Battle, during which he performed Rihanna's "Umbrella" in drag.
 His parents founded The Brothers Trust, a charitable organisation, which aims to use his popularity to raise funds for humanitarian causes.